MicrosoftDocs/windows-powershell-docs/docset/windows/whea/set-wheamemorypolicy.md

 ### Example 1: Enable WHEA predictive failure analysis
 ```
-PS C:\>Set-WheaMemoryPolicy -DisablePFA $False
+PS C:\> Set-WheaMemoryPolicy -DisablePFA $False
 ```

 This command enables predictive failure analysis on the local computer.

 ### Example 2: Change the memory time out policy on a remote computer
 ```
-PS C:\>Set-WHEAMemoryPolicy -ComputerName "TestPC" -PFATimeout 600
+PS C:\> Set-WHEAMemoryPolicy -ComputerName "TestPC" -PFATimeout 600
 ```

 This command changes the WHEA memory policy on the remote computer named TestPC to use a timeout of 600 seconds.

 ### Example 3: Get and set WHEA memory policy in a script
 ```
-PS C:\>$X = Get-WheaMemoryPolicy
+PS C:\> $X = Get-WheaMemoryPolicy
-PS C:\>$X.DisableOffline = $True
+PS C:\> $X.DisableOffline = $True
-PS C:\>$X | Set-WheaMemoryPolicy
+PS C:\> $X | Set-WheaMemoryPolicy
 ```

-This command gets the memory policy in the variable $X, sets the value of X.DisableOffline to True, and then uses $X to set the memory policy.
+This command gets the memory policy in the variable $X, sets the value of X. DisableOffline to True, and then uses $X to set the memory policy.

 ## PARAMETERS